Open-ET/openet-landsat-lst/README.md

-# Landsat Thermal Band Sharpening Algorithms
+# Landsat LST Sharpening Algorithms

 The thermal sharpening algorithm is developed for Landsat 5, 7, 8, or 9.
 The algorithm has three components.